C-Otto/BitBook/documentation/commands.md

 You can set textual descriptions to addresses and transactions so that this additional information is shown in the commands' outputs in addition to the address/transaction hash.

+**Note that you have to use quotes (`"` or `'`) if the description includes a space!**

 ```
 BitBook$ set-address-description 1ET8va8cJNGGLtG7pwRq79EeE7qNb7ofCS "Pete Peterson"
 OK
-set-transaction-description f74b5dd425497eaabbee8562cf9b41b1f99ba7209d199ca0ac9c0aee4b4804c5 "Stuff from Pete"
+BitBook$ set-transaction-description f74b5dd425497eaabbee8562cf9b41b1f99ba7209d199ca0ac9c0aee4b4804c5 "Stuff from Pete"
+OK
 ```

 You can also remove descriptions using `remove-address-description` and `remove-transaction-description`.

 ## Tab Completion
 All commands taking address or transaction hashes as arguments support tab completion.
-For addresses, completion works for addresses that are either "known" (by, possibly indirectly, using `get-address-transactions`), or if the address is listed as an input or output of a known transaction.
+For addresses, completion works for addresses that are either "known" (for example, because the details have been received using `get-address-transactions`), or if the address is listed as an input or output of a known transaction.

-For transactions the hashes are completed for known transactions (`get-transaction-details`), and for hashes associated with an address (`get-address-transactions`).
+Transaction hashes are completed for known transactions (for example, received using `get-transaction-details`), and for hashes associated with an address (for example, because it is listed in the output of a `get-address-transactions` invocation).

 As such, if you see an address/transaction on screen, you can always complete it using tab completion.
+You may also use copy-paste.
+Invalid characters (like `:` or spaces) are automatically ignored.

 In addition to this, you can also use the description to complete the command: